wp-kit/standalone/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within WP Kit, please send an e-mail to tech@creativelittledots.co.uk or raise an issue on this repo.
+If you discover a security vulnerability within WPKit, please send an e-mail to tech@creativelittledots.co.uk or raise an issue on this repo.
 All security vulnerabilities will be promptly addressed.

 ## License

-Creative Little WP Kit is open-sourced software licensed under the MIT License.
+WPKit Standalone is open-sourced software licensed under the MIT License.